BA American track FAQ

 Private travel does not count as an emergency situation, but we will try to be flexible as long as you can make it to one of the other dates.

 What form will the interviews take?

-Due to the pandemic situation, the short interviews will be conducted online, most likely via MS Teams.
+Due to the university buildings being closed, the short interviews will be conducted online, most likely via MS Teams.

 How am I assessed at the interview?